 Download a copy of these SDSU APA EdD Formatting Guidelines here.

 If you choose not to format the approved dissertation yourself, please see the Optional Montezuma Formatting section below.
-You can also find contact information for freelance formatters (who are not Aztec Shops or SDSU employees) here: Professional Support
+You can also find contact information for freelance formatters (who are not Aztec Shops or SDSU employees) here: Optional Professional Support

 For publishing information, please visit the Publishing section on this page.